-- 7. Messiah University was issued an EPA ID # as a SQG and we must continue to use it as a VSQGs. - 8.
-There are no satellite accumulation requirements for VSQGs.
-However, because of the generation and storage/accumulation limits, the policy will be to document generation in areas, and transfer full containers to the campus storage area in the Lenhert Building.
+7. VSQG are not required to register for and obtain an EPA ID #.
+However, Messiah University was issued an EPA ID # as a SQG and we must continue to use it as a VSQG.

+- 8. There are no satellite accumulation requirements for VSQGs.
+However, because of the generation and storage/accumulation limits, the policy will be to document generation in areas, and date containers at the satellite accumulation areas once they are full.
+Full containers are then required to be moved to a central accumulation area (Kline 301A or Lenhert) within three (3) calendar days.
 Areas should contact Facility Services (ext.
-6011) when containers are full, or when they have reached 180 days for storage; the Controller will then move the containers to the Lenhert storage area.
+6011) when satellite accumulation area containers are full; the Controller will then move the containers to the either Kline 301A or Lenhert storage area.
 There are several exceptions to this policy: - a.
 Messiah Press may opt to maintain full containers at their facility.
 They will be responsible for arranging for the disposal of these containers when the container nears the one (1) year limit (or sooner). - b.
-Lab areas in Natural Sciences (Biology and Chemistry) will transfer full containers to Kline 301A.
-When the total accumulation in this area reaches 220 pounds or 180 days (whichever occurs first), contents will be moved to Lenhert.
+Lab areas in Natural Sciences (Biology and Chemistry) will transfer full containers to Kline 301A within three (3) calendar days of becoming full and dated at the lab areas.
+When the total accumulation in Kline 301A area reaches 220 pounds or containers reach 180 days of storage (whichever occurs first), contents will be moved to Lenhert.
 NOTE: Contents may be moved sooner, but the quantity/storage time limit cannot be exceeded. - 9.
 Biennial reporting is not required for VSQGs.
 However, keeping records to verify generation dates and quantities for hazardous wastes is highly recommended by PA DEP as proof of compliance with the regulations.
 The campus accumulation area and Messiah Press will use the "Hazardous Waste: Generation, Accumulation, Storage & Inspection Record" <a href="https://dx.neeping.neep - 10.
 We need to insure the integrity of the containers, compatibility with wastes they contain, adequacy and safety of the storage areas, etc. Therefore, a monthly inspection will be conducted and a record of waste quantities will be kept for the campus storage area in Lenhert, Messiah Press storage, and Kline 301A.
 Other areas will comply with the Guidelines for Storage Areas as outlined in this policy but do not need to keep a written record of this unless reoccurring problems with compliance arise.